 1 can (28-32 oz) tomatoes, diced, crushed or stewed

 1 cup celery, sliced

 1 can (15 oz) cannellini, pinto, red kidney beans or any other canned bean

 1-2 cups shredded cabbage or chopped kale (optional)

 Favorite pasta (fettuccine, penne, or whatever you have on hand)

 Brown ground beef with onion and a little salt and pepper; drain.
-Add all ingredients except cabbage/kale, green beans (do include the liquid), pasta and Parmesan cheese.
-Bring to a boil.
+Add garlic, herbs and spices, stirring about one minute to distribute throughout the meat.
+Add tomatoes and tomato sauce and bring to a simmer, stirring frequently.
+Add remaining ingredients except cabbage/kale, green beans (do include the liquid), pasta and Parmesan cheese.
+Bring up to a boil.
 Reduce heat and simmer (covering pot partially with lid) for 20 minutes.
 Add cabbage (do not add kale at this point if substituting) and green beans.
 Continue to simmer until vegetables are tender (about another 20 minutes).
 Cook pasta separately according to package directions and drain well.
 When ready to serve, place pasta (and a small handful of kale, if using) in soup bowl and cover with soup (separating the pasta from the soup keeps it from getting overcooked in the leftovers).
 Sprinkle with Parmesan cheese.

 Side Note: Just before publishing this blog, my editor (a.k.a. my oldest son) made a change that I almost didn’t find.
 It looked like this …